 Manuscript reviewer, MIT Press, July 2020.
-Reviewed incoming manuscript for A New History of Modern Computing, by Thomas Haigh and Paul Ceruzzi (MIT Press, 2021).
+Reviewed final manuscript for the comprehensive monograph A New History of Modern Computing, by Thomas Haigh and Paul Ceruzzi.
 Sections related to personal computing, programming languages, software, Apple, Microsoft.
+Book published by MIT in October, 2021.